 Whenever there is a suspicion of child abuse, there needs to be an evaluation of the type of abuse and severity.
 Additionally, the role of parents in the alleged child abuse needs to be examined.
 The level and severity of child abuse must be determined with respect to societal, medical, psychological and socioeconomic factors.
 Also, the level of intensity of the child abuse must be placed into the context of what material impact it has had on the child’s wellbeing.
 This assessment of parent capacity is conducted to help guide the court system as to the level of risk a parent may pose potentially to the child.
 Expertise in the field of child psychiatry and behavioral medicine, as well as extensive forensic testimonial experience, is utilized by Dr Hasan Memon to conduct Parenting Capacity Evaluations.

 Parenting capacity is not a fixed ability.

-Parenting capacity is not static and changes with times.
-The parenting capacity also changes with the age of the child, in that a 5 year old may require more care than aa 16 year old.
-Parents often mature themselves learning from past situation and taking measurable steps to address their past shortcomings.
+Parenting capacity is not static and changes with time.
+The parenting capacity also changes with the age of the child, in that a 5-year-old may require more care than aa 16 year old.
+Parents often mature themselves by learning from the past situation and taking measurable steps to address their past shortcomings.
 The socioeconomic and environmental factors that the child will be raised in are also in flux, affecting the parenting capacity of a parent. requirements also change, and so do the responsibilities of parents.
 Parenting capacity means fulfilling the requirements of your child according to the changing circumstances.
 Dr Memon has to account for multiple variable factors that are in constant flux to determine the parenting capacity of the parent at that particular time of the evaluation.

 Parenting Capacity Assessments in Divorced Couples